janosh/svelte-multiselect/contributing.md

 ## 🙋 How can I help?

-Pull requests to improve docs, test coverage or examples are always welcome!
-If you want to implement a new feature, please submit an issue first so we can discuss project-fit.
-You can also look for [issues labeled 'help wanted'](https://github.com/janosh/svelte-multiselect/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) and open a PR to close one of those.
-If you don't finish, you're welcome to submit it as draft PR anyway.
-Someone else might take over.
+Pull requests to improve docs, test coverage, or examples are welcome.
+Before implementing a new feature, submit an issue to discuss project fit.
+The [issues labeled `help wanted`](https://github.com/janosh/svelte-multiselect/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) are also available for contributions.
+Incomplete work can be submitted as a draft PR for others to continue.

 ## 🚀 Submit a PR